Challenging Paternity and Maternity Records in Belarus

 Our clients

-A record of the parents is entered in the documents of the civil registry office (Registry Office) and in the birth certificate of the child.
+The record of parentage is entered in the civil registry office (Registry Office) and reflected in the child’s birth certificate.
+Challenging the record requires a court claim and, in most cases, supporting evidence — including genetic examination results.

-Who Cannot Challenge the Record of Paternity (motherhood)
+Who Cannot Challenge a Paternity or Maternity Record

 Child Custody Support

-Enforcement of a Court Decision to Contest Paternity
+Effect of a Court Decision Pending the Proceedings

 Our Services